 32 THE SOUTHERN STARS

 Jun 14, 2012

 I got into astronomy when I was 15, learning the constellations visible from Louisville and watching meteors from my parents' yard.
 I was aware of the stars and constellations of the Southern Hemisphere, but it seemed unlikely that I would get below the equator to see them.
 I kept returning to astronomy, reading books and subscribing to Astronomy Magazine.
-Finally, at age 56, I began exchanging emails with members of the Astronomical Society of New South Wales in Australia.
+At age 56, I began exchanging emails with members of the Astronomical Society of New South Wales in Australia.
 The ASNSW was meeting for its annual South Pacific Star Party in March, 2002, and I set it up to attend.
-The star party went on 3 nights at their dark site 150 miles northwest of Sydney.
+The party went on 3 nights at the dark site 150 miles northwest of Sydney.
 It was a dream I held on to for 40 years.
-I saw Canopus, Alpha Centauri, Achernar, the Southern Cross, Magellanic Clouds & Coalsack.
+I saw Canopus, Alpha Centauri, Achernar, the Southern Cross, Magellanic Clouds & the Coalsack.

 33 TRANSIT OF VENUS